open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 via a callback or an event.
 Language library authors can decide if they want to make the shutdown timeout configurable.

-The `Shutdown` API MAY be implemented by invoking `Shutdown` within internal processors.
+`Shutdown` MUST be implemented at least by invoking `Shutdown` within all internal processors.

 ## Additional Span Interfaces